ynx0/graph-store-documentation/3_validator_walkthrough.md

 Here are the steps:
 1. Given a noun (we expect an indexed-post)
-1. Try to coerce p to an indexed-post, crash if doesn't cast
+1. Try to coerce p to an indexed-post, crash if it doesn't cast
 1. Assert that the index of the post of the indexed post is only a single atom, i.e., that it is only nested one level deep
 1. Return the indexed post